python-sverige/protokoll/styrelsemote/boardmeeting-2016-03-14.md

 	We will accept all talks that have no -1 and at least one +1
 * Ticket sales @fredrik
   Try to start ticket sales next week (21th of March).
+  Jyrki will set up the eventbrite site and Eric and Fredrik will take a look before we publish it.
 ** Actions
 * Venue status
   We had a new invoice from the venue.
 Due date april 9th.